victorbenichoux/vizno/docs/renderers.md

 They are rendered by using `bokeh.embed.json_item` and then by `BokehJS` in the frontend.

-Checkout the `examples/renderers/bokeh.py` for an example.
+Checkout the `examples/renderers/bokeh.py` for an example, and the [resulting report](./examples/bokeh.html).

 ### Plotly